About Us

 She works alongside Head of Distribution Johnny Carr whose career spans 20 years at Vue from cinema management to film programming to leading the path to becoming market leaders in Event Cinema, including securing the exclusive rights to bring Bluey to the big screen in multiple territories.
 And, Distribution Manager Rachele Parietti who has a background in festivals, distribution and event cinema, including National Theatre Live.

-Together they are supported by the Vue teams across Screen Content, Marketing, Corporate Sales, Events, PR, Communications & Branding, Digital and Technology, and Finance.
+Together they are supported by the Vue teams across Screen Content, Marketing, Corporate Sales, Events, PR, Communications & Branding, Digital and Technology, Legal and Finance.

 International Sales partners to date include Bankside, WME, mk2, Goodfellas, Pyramide, Gaga, U-Next, Global Constellation, Vision and BBC Studios.
-Production companies on our film slate include SunnyMarch, Lobo Films, Neon, Rosamont, Infinite Film, Phantoscopic, Rustic Canyon Pictures, Erebus Pictures, Project Infinity, Number 9 Films, Bunbuku, Lava Films, Toho Studios, IKKI Films, Maybe Movies, Puffin Pictures,and One Two Films.
+Production companies on our film slate include SunnyMarch, Lobo Films, Neon, Rosamont, Infinite Film, Phantoscopic, Rustic Canyon Pictures, Erebus Pictures, Project Infinity, Number 9 Films, Bunbuku, Lava Films, Toho Studios, IKKI Films, Maybe Movies, Puffin Pictures and One Two Films.
 Film Financiers on films in our library include the BFI, Film4, Ffilm Cymru Wales, Great Point Media and Align.

 Contact